geerlingguy/pi-router/README.md

 Then select additional packages and configuration. for the Waveshare board, I added the following options:

+> TODO: This section currently installs practically all the different potential points of entry for QMI, MBIM, etc. modes.
+For final production use, I probably only need to install a small subset of the packages for the wireless 4G modem, depending on how I want to use it.

   1. USB Ethernet support for RTL8153: Kernel modules > USB Support > `kmod-usb-net-rtl8152`
-  2. 4G LTE support for Sierra Wireless EM7565: Kernel modules > USB Support > `kmod-usb-net-sierrawireless`
-  3. USB 2.0 and 3.0 Support: Kernel modules > USB Support > `kmod-usb2` (and `kmod-usb3`)
+  2. USB 2.0 and 3.0 Support: Kernel modules > USB Support > `kmod-usb2` (and `kmod-usb3`)
-  4. Enable the LuCI Web UI with https: LuCI > 1.
+  3. Enable the LuCI Web UI with https: LuCI > 1.
 Collections > `luci-ssl`
+  4. 4G LTE support for Sierra Wireless EM7565: Kernel modules > USB Support > `kmod-usb-net-sierrawireless`
+    1. QMI support:
+      - Utilities > `usb-modeswitch`
+      - Kernel modules > USB Support > `kmod-usb-wdm`
+      - Kernel modules > USB Support > `kmod-usb-net-qmi-wwan`
+      - Network > WWAN > `uqmi`
+      - LuCI > 5.
+Protocols > `luci-proto-qmi` (for UI control of the modem)
+      - Kernel modules > USB Support > `kmod-usb-serial-option` (optional - for AT commands)
+      - Kernel modules > USB Support > `kmod-usb-serial-qualcomm`
+      - Kernel modules > USB Support > `kmod-usb-serial-sierrawireless`
+    1. MBIM support:
+      - Kernel modules > USB Support > `kmod-usb-net-cdc-mbim`
+    1. ModemManager setup:
+      - Network > `modemmanager`
+      - LuCI > 5.
+Protocols > `luci-proto-modemmanager`

 (Make sure to choose the `[*] built-in` option, not `[M] module` option for each of the above selections.)